Have you fallen behind on your mortgage payments and need to know how to stop foreclosure at the last minute?

 (From nolo.com): To prevail in your lawsuit against your lender, you will need to prove to the satisfaction of the court that the foreclosure should not take place because, for example, the foreclosing lender:

 - Cannot prove it owns the promissory note

 - Did not act in compliance with state mediation requirements

 - Violated the state’s Homeowner Bill of Rights

 - Did not follow all of the required steps in the foreclosure process (as determined by state law), or

 - Made some other grievous error

 4. Contact Big State Home Buyers For More Tips On How To Stop Foreclosure last minute

-If you live in the City of Houston, Big State Home Buyers has connections with the city that allow us to know how to stop foreclosure at the last minute in certain situations at no cost to you.
+If you live in the city of Houston, Big State Home Buyers has connections with the city that allow us to know how to stop foreclosure at the last minute in certain situations at no cost to you.

 If you are facing foreclosure and considering your options, call us to get your questions answered.